Mainframe-Archive/mainframe-os/README.md

 When the upload is complete, you should be presented with a swarm hash, used to identify the location of your contents in the network.

-#### 4. Write the App Manifest File
+#### 2. Write the App Manifest File

-The final step is to produce and sign your apps manifest.json file, used for distributing and installing your app.
-The following command will generate the JSON file and sign it using your app ID and developer ID, allowing users to verify the author and integrity of the file and app contents during the install process.
+The following command will generate your manifest JSON file and sign it using your app ID and developer ID, allowing users to verify the author and integrity of the file and app contents during the install process.

 ```
 ./packages/cli/bin/run app:writeManifest --id <APP_ID>